nneonneo/iOS-SOCKS-Server/README.md

 - Connect your devices to the same WiFi network as your phone.
 If there's no suitable network, you can create a computer-to-computer (ad-hoc) network using your laptop and connect to it with your phone.
 - Open the home screen shortcut (if you made one), or open the `socks5.py` script in Pythonista and hit Run.
-- Point your devices at the SOCKS proxy listed (on port 9876), or point them at the PAC (proxy autoconfiguration) URL if they don't support setting a SOCKS proxy (e.g. other iOS devices).
+- Point your devices at the PAC URL (also called script URL, script address, etc.), or configure them to use the SOCKS proxy listed.
+    - For iOS devices: open Settings, tap on Wi-Fi, tap on the (i) icon next to the network, scroll down to HTTP Proxy, tap on Configure Proxy, select Automatic, and enter the PAC URL as displayed in Pythonista in the URL field (the URL will look like http://123.123.123.123:8080/wpad.dat).
+    - For macOS: open System Preferences -> Network, click on Wi-Fi, hit Advanced..., and under Proxies check SOCKS Proxy and set the host:port to the SOCKS Address as displayed in Pythonista (this will be of the form 123.123.123.123:9876).
+        - If you are using an ad-hoc Wi-Fi network (i.e. Wi-Fi menu -> Create Network), you will need to do some extra setup here.
+Under the TCP/IP tab, copy the existing 169.254.y.z IPv4 address, then switch Configure IPv4 to Manually, enter the 169.254.y.z IP address in both IPv4 Address and Router, and enter 255.255.0.0 as Subnet Mask.
+Under the DNS tab, add 169.254.y.z to the DNS Servers list.
+        - Make sure you set proxy settings in any other application that is not using the system proxy settings.
+    - For Windows or Linux, please follow the appropriate instructions for configuring a proxy on your system.
+It is recommended that you use the PAC URL if possible (also called a setup script or automatic configuration script).

 # Why

-Recently, while travelling in China, I found out that Google Fi doesn't support tethering on iOS (I guess it's a feature they want to keep Android-exclusive or something?).
+Recently, while travelling, I found out that Google Fi doesn't support tethering on iOS (I guess it's a feature they want to keep Android-exclusive or something?).
 Since my phone has a nice, fast, unblocked connection, I wanted to let my computer access it too.

 I previously wrote [Socks5-iOS](https://github.com/nneonneo/socks5-ios) for doing exactly this, but it turned out to be quite cumbersome to deploy and modify.
 Plus, the app expires frequently (if you don't have an iOS developer account), which makes it annoying if you need it in a pinch.
 Enter Pythonista - an App Store app which puts a complete Python interpreter on iOS.